A Head-on Collision with God Acts 9:5 CLICK TITLE FOR AUDIO

 What led to this dramatic change in Paul’s life was his head-on collision with God.
 Do you realize that you might need a head-on collision with God?
 A head-on collision with God will:

-Reveal who you really are – Paul had no idea that the followers of Jesus were the true children of God and that he was a religious, hell-bound sinner – until he could see how wrong he was he couldn’t see completely how right Jesus is – in a head-on collision with God you get God’s perspective on your life – you see yourself the way that God sees you and not the way you have been looking at yourself – you are convinced that you are the foremost of sinners [1 Tim 1:15].
+Reveal who you really are.
+Paul had no idea that the followers of Jesus were the true children of God and that he was a religious, hell-bound sinner.
+Until he could see how wrong he was he couldn’t see completely how right Jesus is.
+In a head-on collision with God you get God’s perspective on your life.
+You see yourself the way that God sees you and not the way you have been looking at yourself.
+And you are convinced that you are the foremost of sinners [1 Tim 1:15].

-Stop you in your tracks – God put the brakes on Paul – he halted him on the road to Damascus and that was the end of Saul the persecutor – he became Paul the preacher – God stopped Balaam and made sure that Balaam had no way to turn – he let that prodigal son run completely out of his own resources and out of all of his cockiness and then he dealt with him – when you are up to no good, God will usually let you run a while and then he will pull the plug on you right in the middle of your disobedience [at a time when he can get your attention] – in a head-on collision with God you don’t have any wiggle room and that’s just the way God wants it.
+Stop you in your tracks.
+God put the brakes on Paul.
+He halted him on the road to Damascus and that was the end of Saul the persecutor.
+And he became Paul the preacher.
+God stopped Balaam and made sure that Balaam had no way to turn.
+He let that prodigal son run completely out of his own resources and out of all of his cockiness and then he dealt with him.
+When you are up to no good, God will usually let you run a while and then he will pull the plug on you right in the middle of your disobedience [at a time when he can get your attention].
+In a head-on collision with God you don’t have any wiggle room and that’s just the way God wants it.